proxmox/proxmox-backup/docs/faq.rst

 Can Proxmox Backup Server verify data integrity of a backup archive?
 --------------------------------------------------------------------

-PBS uses a built-in SHA-256 checksum algorithm, to ensure data integrity.
+Proxmox Backup Server uses a built-in SHA-256 checksum algorithm, to ensure data integrity.
 Within each backup, a manifest file (index.json) is created, which contains a list of all the backup files, along with their sizes and checksums.
 This manifest file is used to verify the integrity of each backup.

 When backing up to remote servers, do I have to trust the remote server?
 ------------------------------------------------------------------------

-PBS supports client-side encryption, meaning your data is encrypted before it reaches the server.
+Proxmox Backup Server supports client-side encryption, meaning your data is encrypted before it reaches the server.
 Thus, in the event that an attacker gains access to the server, they will not be able to read the data.

 .. note:: Encryption is not enabled by default.
 To set up encryption, see the `Encryption
   <https://pbs.proxmox.com/docs/administration-guide.html#encryption>`_ section
-  of the PBS Administration Guide.
+  of the Proxmox Packup Server Administration Guide.

 Is the backup incremental/deduplicated?
 ---------------------------------------

-With PBS, backups are incremental and data is deduplicated.
+With Proxmox Backup Server, backups are sent incremental and data is deduplicated on the server.
 This minimizes both the storage consumed and the network impact.